 We are largest library in the state of North Dakota and the primary research facility for UND and the Upper Midwest region.
 Supporting more than 60 master’s and doctoral degree programs, we provide services to more than 13,000 students and over 700 faculty members.
 We are centrally located on campus.
-Collegiate Gothic in style and constructed in 1960, our building is a campus landmark.
+Collegiate Gothic in style, constructed in 1960 and renovated in 2021, our building is a campus landmark.
 The stately 82-foot tower stands as an inspiration to all who seek wisdom and knowledge.

 Stephanie Walker, Dean of Libraries and Information Resources, welcomes you to our libraries and to campus.
 Keep up with her latest news and updates on her section of our blog, "Notes from the Dean," and keep up-to-date with the latest in CFL news by reading our blog.